 The pitch deck communicates the key business strategy and investment opportunity in a presentation to the potential investor.
 It should consist of ten to twelve slides and convey information about your innovation, the market it serves, the management team and how you will bring the idea to the next stage.
 The presentation should be no more than 20 minutes in length.

-The fundraising business plan describes your venture in detail (25 to 35 pages).
-It includes a specific timeline with milestones and detailed financial reports.
-The fundraising/financing business plan may differ from the day-to-day operational plan, which is an internal management document and is not used for fundraising.
+The Information Memorandum describes your venture and the opportunity in much more detail (30 or more slides).
+It follows the outline of the pitch deck and should be able to be read and processed without your explanation, so will be much heavier with text.
+It includes a specific timeline with milestones and detailed financial information.
+This Information Memorandum will differ from your day-to-day operational plan, which is an internal management document and is not used for fundraising.

 “The closest real-world analogy to raising money, whether you are seeking it from venture capitalists, angel investors, or the three Fs (friends, fools, and family), is speed dating.
 That’s right: In five minutes, people decide if they are interested in you, just as in bars and nightclubs.
 This isn’t right, and it isn’t fair, but it’s reality.”